User Profile Formatter

 ### Input

-- args: Object containing user data
+- promptText: Natural language instruction containing the user data

 ### Processing Logic

-1. Receive the user object from args.user
+1. Parse the user data from promptText

 3. If validation fails, return error string